treker-mk/website/src/content/faq_en.md

 </details>

 <details>
-  <summary id=metrics-comparison-chart>What does the “COVID-19 Situation in Slovenia” graph mean?
+  <summary id=metrics-comparison-chart>What does the “COVID-19 Situation in North Macedonia” graph mean?
 </summary>

 The [graph](/en/stats#metrics-comparison-chart) shows the daily and overall dynamics of the spread of the infection from the beginning to the present.
-The indicators used (see [Which indicators does the “COVID-19 Situation in Slovenia” graph include?](#chart-metrics-included)) help us understand whether and how successfully we are controlling the spread of the virus.
+The indicators used (see [Which indicators does the “COVID-19 Situation in North Macedonia” graph include?](#chart-metrics-included)) help us understand whether and how successfully we are controlling the spread of the virus.
 We can monitor the daily growth rate of newly confirmed cases and indirectly see if the measures work; information on the number of hospitalizations and the proportion of those in ICU shows how many people are seriously at risk from the disease, but at the same time, this data also shows us the real burden on the health system.

 The breakpoints are indicated below, on the timeline: from the first confirmed case (March 4, 2020) to the measures (by keyword and date) taken to curb the spread and their relaxation.
 This helps us monitor the dynamics of the variables relative to the measures.

 </details>

 <details>
-  <summary id=chart-metrics-included>Which indicators does the “COVID-19 Situation in Slovenia” graph include?</summary>
+  <summary id=chart-metrics-included>Which indicators does the “COVID-19 Situation in North Macedonia” graph include?</summary>

 [Graf](/en/stats#metrics-comparison-chart) vključuje: